 The NEF authorizes the AF request.
 The request contains user-plane node ID as reference to the target of Ues and AF-sessions held in the TSCTSF in the "Individual Time Synchronization Exposure Subscription" resource for the indicated user-plane node ID.

-The Nnef_TimeSynchronization_ConfigCreate request creates also a subscription to notifications for the changes in the time synchronization service configuration.
+The Nnef_TimeSynchronization_ConfigCreate/Update request creates/updates also a subscription to notifications for the changes in the time synchronization service configuration.

 The AF may also subscribe to time synchronization status report by including (optionally) the clock quality detail level set to "acceptable/not acceptable indication" and providing clock quality acceptance criteria.